jadchebly/Encrypted_messaging/README.md

 # Encrypted Messaging System

 ## Table of Contents
 1. Abstract
-2. Introduction
+2. Purpose
 3. Key Features
 4. Definitions of Key Terminologies
 5. How It Works
+6. File Structure
+7. Compilation and Setup
-6. Testing
+8. Testing
-7. How to Run
+9. Example Usage
+10. Acknowledgments

+---

 ## Abstract
-This project aims to develop a secure, real-time messaging system utilizing socket programming and encryption techniques.
-This system enables reliable communication between multiple clients and a server over a TCP/IP network.
-Messages exchanged between clients are encrypted to ensure confidentiality and protect user data during transmission.
+This project demonstrates a secure, real-time messaging system using sockets and basic encryption.
+It ensures reliable communication over a TCP/IP network while protecting message confidentiality through encryption.

+---

-## Introduction
+## Purpose
-With increasing concerns about data privacy, secure communication protocols are essential for modern applications.
-This project leverages **TCP/IP sockets** to establish reliable connections and implements **encryption mechanisms** to secure data exchange.
-The application ensures real-time message delivery between clients while protecting against unauthorized access using encryption.
+The project is designed for:
+- Learning networking and encryption fundamentals.
+- Exploring modular programming in C.
+- Building secure internal communication tools.

+---

-### Key Features:
+## Key Features
-- 🔒 **End-to-End Encryption**: Protects messages from unauthorized access.
+- 🔒 **End-to-End Encryption**: Secure data exchange.
-- ⚡ **Real-Time Messaging**: Supports instant communication with minimal latency.
+- ⚡ **Real-Time Messaging**: Instant communication.
-- 🖧 **Socket Programming**: Built on TCP sockets for reliable data transmission.
+- 🖧 **Socket Programming**: Reliable TCP communication.
-- 🛠️ **Modular Design**: Clean architecture separating networking and encryption logic.
+- 🛠️ **Modular Design**: Separated networking and encryption logic.

+---

 ## Definitions of Key Terminologies
 - **Socket**: A virtual endpoint for communication between the client and server.
 It is defined by the combination of an IP address and port number.
 Sockets enable message exchange over a network.